 Not everyone has to know exactly what an employee did yesterday compared to today, and I feel having these meetings too frequently is a form of micromanagement.
 Once a week is perfectly fine because it can help you identify weekly goals.
 Heck, even once every two weeks is fine.
 You’ve hired your employees for a reason – you thought they were good enough to be in your company – and if you trust your hiring process (which you should), you don’t need to hold daily scrums to justify that.”

 5. Not feasible for teams with project deadlines

 “The main disadvantage of conducting Scrums daily is that it can be time-consuming and may not be feasible for teams that are working on projects with tight deadlines.
 Additionally, it can be difficult to maintain focus throughout the day if the Scrum meetings are too frequent.”

-Following the experiences of various work specialists, it can be determined that everything has a positive and negative side.
-Similarly, pros and cons of scrum include having daily scrum meetings might be good for certain people while being stressful for others.
+It isdetermined that everything has a positive and negative side, following the experiences of various work specialists.
+Similarly, having daily scrum meetings might be good for certain people while being stressful for others.
 This is entirely dependent on the work environment and employee viewpoint.
-If you believe that pros and cons of daily scrum is that having scrums is a viable option for you as a project manager or scrum master, you can do it without aggravating your team.
+If you believe that having scrums is a viable option for you as a project manager or scrum master, you can do it without aggravating your team.
 That is purely a matter of viewpoint.
 That’s entirely a matter of perspective.
-However, effective preparation and sound decision-making can help you to overcome the Scrum methodology’s drawbacks.
+However, effective preparation and sound decision-making can help you to overcome the Scrum methodology‘s drawbacks.